MaddieGillis/Challenge-1/README.md

 WHEN I view the title element
 THEN I find a concise, descriptive title

 Website was requested to be optimized for search engines via increasing accessibility.
 I changed all sections labeled “div” to a more semantic denotation, ie div to article.
 I added alt text to all images.
-Changed the CSS to go from largest to smallest.
+I changed the CSS to go from largest to smallest.
 I made sure the headers used went in declining order.

 Final product found here https://maddiegillis.github.io/Challenge-1/